StefanBRas/gotask.nvim/README.md

 </p>

 Plugin to help with [gotask](https://taskfile.dev).
-For now, it's just a Telescope extension that lets you pick a task to run.
+For now, it's just a Telescope and fzf-lua extension that lets you pick a task to run or go to.

 It's very much alpha and it's my first plugin, so don't expect too much.